printers-for-people/catboat/docs/Bootloaders.md

 # Bootloaders

-This document provides information on common bootloaders found on micro-controllers that Klipper supports.
+This document provides information on common bootloaders found on micro-controllers that Kalico supports.

 The bootloader is 3rd-party software that runs on the micro-controller when it is first powered on.
-It is typically used to flash a new application (eg, Klipper) to the micro-controller without requiring specialized hardware.
+It is typically used to flash a new application (eg, Kalico) to the micro-controller without requiring specialized hardware.
 Unfortunately, there is no industry wide standard for flashing a micro-controller, nor is there a standard bootloader that works across all micro-controllers.
 Worse, it is